floatingpointsoftware/stylist/README.md

 It'll look in your theme's directory: /views/layout/ for application.blade.php.
 Simple huh?

-When dealing with assets, you can use Stylist's own Asset management library:
+When dealing with assets, you can use the usual Illuminate\Html library:

-    {{ Asset::image('path/to/image.png') }}
+    {{ HTML::image('path/to/image.png') }}

-This will look for the image in your theme's directory first and foremost: /public/images/path/to/image.png
+This will look for the image in your theme's directory first and foremost: /public/themes/active-theme/images/path/to/image.png

 This same approach is applied to your styles, js and any other static assets.

-In order for this approach to work, Stylist registers specific routes and manages those requests.
-It registers the following routes:

-    /assets/theme/*
+In order for this approach to work, you need to register Stylist's own HtmlServiceProvider which ensures that Stylist's html class is loaded when looking for these assets on your host.
+You can do this by simply adding the HtmlServiceProvider in config/app.php:

+    'FloatingPoint\Stylist\Html\HtmlServiceProvider'

 This means that when you make a call to say, Asset::image, the output url in your HTML will actually look like the following:

-    /assets/theme/images/path/to/image.png

-If you do actually want custom images, stylesheets.etc - the Asset manager that ships with Stylist can handle that as well, via magic method calls.
-Let's say for example that you REALLY want your stylesheets to be loaded via /css/ instead (we don't encourage this, but you can do it), then do the following:

-    Asset::css('stylesheet.css')

-This will then produce the following url:

-    /assets/theme/css/stylesheet.css

-and be loaded from your theme as you'd expect (inside /public/css).
+    /themes/active-theme/images/path/to/image.png

+Of course, you don't need to add the service provider for the HTML management if you don't need it, or if you don't want Stylist to manage that for you.

 ## Theme inheritance